Silence (2016 film): Legal claims

 Scorsese's complex filmmaking commitments to multiple film projects resulted in an early legal challenge before filming of Silence could be initiated.
 In August 2012, Cecchi Gori Pictures sued Scorsese over an alleged breach of contract agreements related to Silence.
 According to the company, in 1990 Scorsese signed a written agreement to direct Silence.
 Scorsese was supposed to shoot the film following 1997's Kundun, and Cecchi Gori Pictures had apparently invested more than $750,000 for this purpose.
-However, Scorsese chose to make Bringing Out the Dead, Gangs of New York, and The Aviator first.
+However, Scorsese chose to make Bringing Out the Dead, Gangs of New York and The Aviator first.

-In 2004, Scorsese purportedly signed deals to postpone the film further in order to direct The Departed and Shutter Island.
+In 2004, Scorsese purportedly signed deals to postpone the film further, in order to direct The Departed and Shutter Island.
 In 2011, Scorsese ostensibly agreed to one more deal, delaying Silence to direct Hugo.
-Cecchi Gori Pictures asserted that Scorsese agreed to pay "substantial compensation and other valuable benefits" in order to first direct The Departed, Shutter Island, and Hugo.
+Cecchi Gori Pictures asserted that Scorsese agreed to pay "substantial compensation and other valuable benefits" in order to first direct The Departed, Shutter Island and Hugo.
 The company said the fees were "$1 million to $1.5 million per film plus up to 20 percent of Scorsese's backend compensation".
 The complaint was founded on the company's allegation that Scorsese failed to pay the fees agreed upon for Hugo, and that he breached the contract's terms by filming The Wolf of Wall Street ahead of Silence.
-Scorsese, via his representatives, responded, "The claims asserted are completely contradicted by, inconsistent with, and contrary to the express terms of an agreement entered into by the parties last year."
+Scorsese, via his representatives, responded: "The claims asserted are completely contradicted by, inconsistent with, and contrary to the express terms of an agreement entered into by the parties last year."
 He also denounced the lawsuit as a "media stunt" and a "meritless action".
 The lawsuit was settled on January 17, 2014.
 The terms of the settlement are sealed.

 Writing

 This film marks the second adaptation of Shūsaku Endō's novel, which was previously adapted by Masahiro Shinoda into the 1971 film of the same name.
 Scorsese penned the initial screenplay in 1991 with co-writer and long-time collaborator Jay Cocks.
 However, they were unsatisfied with the script and conducted rewrites for an additional 15 years.
 Later, Endō's official translator, Van C. Gessel, who has translated eight of his novels, assisted as a consultant on the film.
 The screenplay as finally filmed was assessed in critical review as an accurate depiction of the novel as written by Endō.
-Religious historian Haruko Nawata Ward has indicated that the inclusion of the small crucifix in the deceased priest's hand at the end of the film was an auteur decision made by Scorsese not included in Endō's original book.